Robust Detection for Mills Cross Sonar: Introduction

 This paper focuses on the adaptive detection of a point target by a correlated orthogonal arrays sonar system.
 Inspired by these previous works, we will first show that multibeam systems are perfectly adapted to multivariate formalism.
 We will then propose two new detectors following the GLRT, and Rao two-step approaches \cite{Xue2022, Ciuonzo2017, Sun2022}, assuming heterogeneous or partially homogeneous clutter \cite{Wang2013, Liu2014}.
 The performance in a Gaussian environment will first be evaluated.
-We will show that considering a sonar system with Mills \cite{Mills53} cross arrays leads to a better detectability of targets by reducing the clutter ridge.
+We will show that considering a sonar system with Mills cross arrays \cite{Mills53} leads to a better detectability of targets by reducing the clutter ridge.

 Nevertheless, complex multi-normality can sometimes be a poor approximation of physics.
 This is the case for fitting high-resolution clutter, impulsive noise, outliers, and interference.
 The Complex Elliptic Symmetric (CES) distributions \cite{Ollila2012} including the well-known compound Gaussian subclass are then natural extensions allowing the modeling of distributions with heavy or light tails in radar \cite{Farina1997, Billingsley1999, Greco2004, Ovarlez2016} as in sonar \cite{Saucan2016}.
 Mixtures of Scaled Gaussian (MSG) distributions \cite{Hippertferrer2022} are derived and easily tractable approaches.
 In this context, particular covariance matrix estimators are recommended for adaptive processing such as the Tyler estimator \cite{Pascal2008} or Huber's M-estimator \cite{Mahot2013}.
 Their uses lead to very substantial performance gains in \cite{Chong201003}, \cite{Petrov2018}, and \cite{Ovarlez2016}.
 In our application, these considerations will allow us to design a new covariance matrix estimator.
 The performance of the detectors in a non-Gaussian impulsive environment can then be studied.
 On this occasion, we will show on experimental data, this estimator's interest in the robustness to corruption of training data.